 - 2 teaspoons finely grated lemon zest from 1 large lemon

-- 3 tablespoons fresh lemon juice from 1 large lemon
+- 3 tablespoons lemon juice from 1 large lemon

 - 1/4 cup finely chopped parsley leaves